 - By calling 1-800-318-2596 (TTY: 1-855-889-4325)

 - By submitting an application online through the Health Insurance Marketplace.
 If you qualify for Children's Medicaid or for CHIP they will let you know when you complete the application.

-- By completing a Medicaid application, you can apply by checking the link here and selecting your state.
+- By completing a Medicaid application. you can apply here by selecting your state.

 When Can You Apply for CHIP?

 CHIP does not have an enrollment period.
-Unlike other health insurance, you do not have to wait for open enrollment, you can apply at any time according to Healthcare.gov's info on CHIP.
+Unlike other health insurance, you do not have to wait for open enrollment, you can apply at any time.

 Normally you can find out if you qualify for CHIP within 24 hours.